9mousaa/trailerio/README.md

 The application will be available at `http://localhost:8080`

-## Deployment to DigitalOcean VPS
+## Deployment to VPS

 ### Quick Setup (Recommended)

-If you have an existing VPS with multiple apps (like plaio.cc), use the automated setup script:
+If you have an existing VPS with multiple apps, use the automated setup script:

 1. **SSH into your VPS:**
    ```bash